Where is Peisey-Vallandry?

 Peisey-Vallandry may be lesser known than its big brother, Les Arcs, but it has so much to offer.
 Some of the villages are traditional farming villages and are that bit quieter than the villages of Les Arcs.
 There is a true French feeling in the area, it’s not just a holiday destination.

-The Peisey-Vallandry ski resort comprises two main areas from where the chair lifts leave:
+The Peisey-Vallandry ski resort comprises two main areas from where the ski lifts leave from:

 - Plan-Peisey at 1650 metres, created in 1963, and